EARLOBE REPAIR

 Frequently Asked Questions

-Filler is generally considered low risk, however almost invariably results in swelling and bruising as the lip area has a number of blood vessels.
+• Filler is generally considered low risk, however almost invariably results in swelling and a small chance of bruising.

 A week before treatment stop all use of irritant topical products (Acids, Retinol, Vitamin C or scrubs)